Community Briefs for Jan. 8, 2019

 Sacred music

-A new spiritual gathering will be held at 5 p.m. at St. David’s Episcopal Church, 401 S. Broadway.
+A new spiritual gathering will be held at 5 p.m. the third Sunday of each month at St. David’s Episcopal Church, 401 S. Broadway.
 People seeking a peaceful, centering, and tranquil experience will enjoy this Celtic Spiritual sanctuary featuring Celtic music and Gregorian chant.
-Music is humanity’s most primal language.
-We need no background other than being a human being to connect.
 Ancient sacred music featuring Gregorian chant, and Celtic instrumentals from musical periods spanning many centuries provides an ideal setting for meditative contemplation amid the bustle of everyday life.
-This is not a church service, and all are welcome.
-This gathering will be offered the third Sunday of each month, from 5 to 6 p.m.
 Email thereverend@stdavidsenglewood.org for more information.

 (0) comments